chessboy/musiction/README.md

 ### Start a Session

-Step 1.
-Search for an artist: Just yype in an artist name and see results pop into view Step 2.
-Focus on an artist: Click one of the results to focus on.
+- 1. Search for an artist: Just yype in an artist name and see results pop into view
+- 2. Focus on an artist: Click one of the results to focus on.

 ### Interactions
 - Click in right-side of node for related artists